 Anyway, enough of that.
 Let's talk about the game before I expose more of how little I actually know about politics.
 You begin by selecting a Democratic, Republican and Independent candidates and whether or not they are computer controlled or not.
 All of the usual suspects are here, including many presidents throughout history.
 In fact, I'm reliably informed that it includes every potential candidate from 1960 onwards, with about 5 I actually recognise.

 You'll then have to plan in a lot of detail what will actually happen during your campaign.
 Do you fundraise or hold rallies?
 And what state should you even do it in?
 It even goes so far as to ask you what to do in each major town of each state and what to focus on in adverts and debates.
-Once you've set you're plan for the week, it's time to get down to the nitty gritty.
-You can plan every minutiae of your trip, even going so far as hiring a spin doctor if you're not doing too well.
-The choice of publicists vary in quality, whether it be someone who does little more than read tea leaves, or a powehouse who boasts that he can re-elect a dead man.
+Once you've set your plan for the week, it's time to get down to the nitty-gritty.
+You can plan every minutia of your trip, even going so far as hiring a spin doctor if you're not doing too well.
+The choice of publicist varies in quality, whether it be someone who does little more than read tea leaves or a powerhouse who boasts that he can re-elect a dead man.

 Simply put, Power Politics is a massive 'what if?' machine.
 How much enjoyment you'll get out of it depends solely on how invested you are in politics, let alone the politics of another country.

 To download the game, follow the link below.
 This custom installer exclusive to The Collection Chamber uses DOSBox running Microsoft Windows 3.1 to get the game working on modern systems.
 Tested on Windows 10.